markdom/specification/1.0/markdom.md

 #### Events {#api-handler-event}

-The Handler API defines several events and the order in which the must occur to successfully describe a [*Markdom document*(#domain-document).
-Some of the events carry redundant information.
-This helps different handler implementations to create structurally different representations of the described [*Markdom document*](#domain-document).
+The Handler API defines several events and the order in which the must occur to successfully describe a [*Markdom document*](#domain-document).

+To help different handler implementations to process the described [*Markdom document*](#domain-document) easily, some of the events carry redundant information:
+ * Every event concerning a [*Markdom node*](#domain-node) of a polymorph kind (i.e. [*Markdom blocks*](#markdom-block) and [*Markdom contents*](#markdom-content)) is reported twice.
+Once in a general form and once in a specific form with the specific parameters.
+This allows to execute general or specific behavior when necessary.
+ * Every event that is part of a pair (i.e. opening and closing events) and has parameters, carries the same values for the parameters as its counterpart.
+This usually eliminates the need to remember previously reported values.

 ##### Document {#api-handler-event-document}